Extension Apple Growing Resources

-Several Extension programs in the U.S. and Canada address the universal needs of growers interested in apple production from establishing and managing an orchard to marketing apples and value added products.
-These resources can be helpful to Montana growers if they understand Montana's unique climate and keep a few key factors in mind:
+Several Extension programs in the U.S. and Canada address the universal needs of growers interested in apple production, from establishing and managing an orchard to marketing apples and value-added products.
+These resources can be helpful to Montana growers if they first understand Montana's unique climate and keep a few key factors in mind:

-Montana has a short growing season with much of the state having only 135 or less frost free days.
+- Montana has a short growing season, with much of the state having only 135 or fewer frost-free days.

-Montana's apple pests and diseases are different than other growing regions.
-Focus should be on controlling the most damaging pests including codling moth, fire blight, weeds, voles and other wildlife while keeping a close eye on secondary pests like aphids, thrips, powdery mildew, scab and cedar-apple rust.
+- Montana's apple pests and diseases are different than other growing regions.
+Focus should be on controlling the most damaging pests, including codling moth, fire blight, weeds, voles, and other wildlife.
+There are also secondary pests like aphids, thrips, powdery mildew, scab and cedar-apple rust.

-Montana State University's Growing Fruit Trees Publication provides some initial considerations for growing fruit trees in Montana.
+Montana State University Extension's publication, Growing Fruit Trees, provides some important initial considerations for growing fruit trees in Montana.

-Washington State University: Serving the world's largest apple growing region, WSU tree fruit program offers several resources for establishing orchards to managing pests and diseases to planning strategically with enterprise budgets.
+Serving the world's largest apple growing region, the WSU Tree Fruit program offers several resources for establishing orchards to managing pests and diseases to planning strategically with enterprise budgets.
 Additionally, WSU is a leading resource for growers interested in cider production.

-University of Minnesota: U of M is a world leader in cold-hardy apple breeding, their apple resources focus on growing apples in cold winters and hot dry summers similar to Montana.
-Check out their Before You Start an Apple Orchard publication.
+University of Minnesota is a world leader in cold-hardy apple breeding.
+Their apple resources focus on growing apples in cold winters and hot dry summers, a climate that is similar to Montana.
+Their Before You Start an Apple Orchard publication is excellent.

-Michigan State University: Helpful resources for established growers.
-Some financial information for marketing and business development.
+Michigan State has helpful resources for established growers.
+Their site includes some particularly good financial information for marketing and business development.

-Cornell: Cornell is a resource for growers interested in cider and dessert apples.
+Cornell is a resource for those interested in growing cider apples and dessert apples.
 From pest management to business management the tools provided can be amended to help orchardists across the U.S. better manage their orchards.